y-ren16/OV-InstructTTS/README.md

 ## 3. Acknowledgement

-This repo is based on [Step-Audio2](https://github.com/stepfun-ai/Step-Audio2).
+This repo is based on [Step-Audio2](https://github.com/stepfun-ai/Step-Audio2) and [ContextSpeech](https://huggingface.co/datasets/Insects/ContextSpeech).
 We highly appreciate their contributions to this community.